|

 converts be baptized, "And you will receive the gift of the Holy Spirit.
 The promise is for

-you and your children" ( Acts 2:38-39).
-Baptism by the Spirit to "indwell" happens with a
+you and your children" (Acts 2:38-39).
+I believe that baptism by the Spirit to "indwell" happens with a

 believing heart that trusts in God's Word as to Jesus, and the water-baptized infant is